MVI-Bench: A Comprehensive Benchmark for Evaluating Robustness to Misleading Visual Inputs in LVLMs: Experiments

 To understand what drives robustness against misleading visual inputs, we separately investigate the impact of visual perception and visual reasoning capabilities through controlled experiments, yielding following two key findings.

-\textbf{Finding 1: Enhanced visual perception alone substantially improves robustness against misleading visual inputs.} The vision encoder serves as the ``eye" of an LVLM, establishing the upper bound of its perceptual capacity~\cite{tong2024eyes,neo2024towards,chen2025rethinking,zhang2025mllms}.
-Therefore, enhancing the model's ability to perceive and encode visual details may effectively improve its robustness.
-To test this hypothesis, we employ a \textit{caption-assisted inference} approach~\cite{wan2025som,liang2025multimodal}, where image captions (detailed descriptions in our setting) are used as a proxy for enhanced perception.
-By supplying rich visual information in textual form, this method compensates for limitations of the vision encoder without modifying it.
-Specifically, we first use a strong auxiliary LVLM (the \textit{caption model}) to generate a detailed image caption via prompt ``\textit{Please describe the image in detail}."
-The caption is then concatenated with the image and question as input to the \textit{inference model}.
+\textbf{Finding 1: Enhanced visual perception substantially improves robustness against misleading visual inputs.} The vision encoder serves as the ``eye" of an LVLM, determining its perceptual upper bound~\cite{tong2024eyes,neo2024towards,zhang2025mllms}.
+Enhancing the model's ability to perceive and encode visual details may improve its robustness.
+To test this hypothesis, we employ a \textit{caption-assisted inference} approach~\cite{wan2025som,liang2025multimodal}, where image captions are used as a proxy for enhanced perception.
+Since captions describe \textit{what is present in the image} rather than involving multi-step reasoning, they primarily capture perceptual information~\cite{vinyals2015show,tong2024eyes}.
+Specifically, we use a strong auxiliary LVLM (the \textit{caption model}) to generate a detailed image caption, which is then concatenated with the image and question as input to the \textit{inference model} (see Appendix~\ref{app:caption_prompt} for the prompt format).

 As shown in Tab.~\ref{tab:perception}, when Qwen2.5-VL-7B answers directly without any additional captions, its $\text{Acc}_m$ is only 45.99\%.
 When the model itself serves as the caption model, performance remains nearly unchanged.
 However, replacing the caption model with a stronger GPT-4.1 yields substantial gains, increasing overall $\text{Acc}_m$ from 45.99\% to 53.85\% with improvements across all categories.
 Notably, this performance surpasses Qwen2.5-VL-32B (47.59\%, as shown in Tab.~\ref{tab:perf_revised}) and approaches the results of Qwen2.5-VL-72B (57.21\%).
 These results suggest that the visual perceptual capacity may be a key factor of LVLM robustness under visually misleading conditions.